Alan Autry: Politics

 Autry, a Republican, was elected in 2000 to succeed Jim Patterson as the mayor of Fresno, defeating former mayor Dan Whitehurst.
-He was elected to a second term (2005-2009) on March 2, 2004, with more than 72 percent of the vote.
+He was elected to a second term (2005–2009) on March 2, 2004, with more than 72% of the vote.
 Because of term limits, he was ineligible to run for re-election.
 In November 2008, he endorsed Ashley Swearengin, who was elected to succeed him as mayor.

 Dirt Road Productions

 In 1997, Autry launched his own production company, Dirt Road Productions.
-In 2002, he released The Legend of Jake Kincaid, a Western based on a story he wrote.
+In 2002, he released The Legend of Jake Kincaid, a Western-based on a story he wrote.
 He was also the director of this film.

 Music

 Autry and his In the Heat of the Night co-star Randall Franks joined forces under the banner of Autry-Franks Productions to produce the charity In the Heat of the Night CD Christmas Time's A Comin, featuring the cast of the show.
-The project raised funds for drug abuse prevention charities.
+The project raised funds for drug-abuse prevention charities.
 With Franks producing, Autry performed his rendition of "Rudolph the Red-Nosed Reindeer" in homage to Gene Autry.
 (Gene and Alan were distant cousins, descended from William A. Autry (5 August 1784 – 2 April 1836) and Mary Campbell of North Carolina/Tennessee.)

 Franks and Autry both performed on "Jingle Bells" and "Christmas Time's A Comin'".
-The duo were able to include many music legends, including Kitty Wells, Jimmy Dickens, and Pee Wee King, and many from the bluegrass genre, from Jim & Jesse to The Lewis Family.
+The duo was able to include many music legends, including Kitty Wells, Jimmy Dickens, and Pee Wee King, and many from the bluegrass genre, from Jim & Jesse to The Lewis Family.
 The Christmas Time's A Comin' CD, released on Sonlite and MGM/UA, was one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.

 Crimson Records released their second Autry-Franks Productions project Alan Autry and Randall Franks Mississippi Moon: Country Traditions in 2013, an Americana CD featuring both actors vocally on various classic and original songs.
-The project, which incorporates country, bluegrass and Southern gospel, includes special appearances by Bluegrass Hall of Fame members Jim and Jesse McReynolds and three-time Dove Award nominee Mark Wheeler of the Marksmen Quartet.
+The project, which incorporates country, bluegrass, and Southern gospel, includes special appearances by Bluegrass Hall of Fame members Jim and Jesse McReynolds and three-time Dove Award nominee Mark Wheeler of the Marksmen Quartet.